A Beginner's Color Palette: Limited vs Semi-Limited

-How many oil colors an artist should have at the ready is an oddly hot topic of debate across the internet.
+How many oil colors an artist should have and what colors are best to have first is an oddly hot topic of debate across the internet.
 Do you have a severely limited palette?
 Or do you just get it ALL!
 Maybe something in between, semi-limited?
 I personally fall into the semi-limited camp, but before I get to the why, let's quickly define some terms.

 Limited Color Palette: